Kyohei Sorita Piano

 Show Full Bio Back to Intro Download Bio English

 Since then, Sorita has become one of the most sought-after pianists on the Japanese concert scene.
-He also plays chamber music regularly and is the founder, producer, and conductor of the Japanese National Orchestra.
+He also plays chamber music regularly and is the founder, producer, and conductor of the Japan National Orchestra.
 In 2019, he launched his own label.
-Sorita also produces a music salon “Solistiade”, a communication platform, connecting young musicians and music lovers.
+Sorita also produces the music salon “Solistiade”, a communication platform, connecting young musicians and music lovers.

 His latest recording, Prokofiev’s piano concerto no. 3 with the Tonkünstler Orchestra under the baton of Yutaka Sado was released in 2021.